maAPPsDEV/DynamicArray/README.md

 ## Roadmap

 1. Initial Implementation (✅)
+2. TypeScript
-2. Improve `shrink`
+3. Improve `shrink`
    - Confirm: modifying `length` of dynamic array on storage will/won't erase stale area?
    - Gas costly cheap?
-3. Use Assembly
+4. Use Assembly
    - Bounding check is accomplished by accessing array element by default.
 It's safe without it.
 Use low-level Assembly to skip it.
-4. Support types narrower than 32 bytes
+5. Support types narrower than 32 bytes
    - The architecture is not gas costly effetive for primitive types smaller than 16 bytes.
 Any idea? 🙄

 ## Description